Aamirusmani1552/thirdWEbNewFeature-EarnWeb3Dao/claut5k43028zhunvf1ps030p.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1669275192949/ov3f6Jmu6.png align="left")

-What! we have our project's front 🤯.
+What! we have our project's frontend🤯.

 You can connect to your wallet and see all of the NFT's that are listed on the NFT Marketplace.